saleor/saleor/docs/orders.rst

 Order management
 ================

-Orders are created after customers successfully complete the checkout process.
+Orders are created after customers complete the checkout process.
 The `Order` object itself contains only general information about the customer's order.

 Delivery Group
 --------------